How to design a round yoke crochet sweater

 Getting this right is the biggest challenge when it comes to this design process.
 It’s the part where a lot of designers give up.
 It’s hard.
 I’m not going to pretend otherwise!

-Once you have developed your cadence for the stitch increase and a set of numbers you’re happy with, then get going.
+Once you have decided on your chosen cadence for the stitch increase and a set of numbers you’re happy with, then get going.

 If you’re not sure if it will work then give it a try anyway.
 My advice is always to experiment, so try out several different approaches as messing it up and refining is my favourite way to learn.